a-n-d-i/NMEA0183-WiFi/README.md

 # NMEA0183-WiFi
-Pumping Data From Serial to Wifi on the cheap with an esp8266.
+Pumping Data From Serial to Wifi on the cheap with an esp8266 using the arduino core.

 Just copy credentials.h.example to credentials.h and fill in the blanks.